Keir Starmer elected new UK Labour leader: party

 Some 72 percent thought the government was doing well -- including a majority of Labour voters.

-Ministers have been on the back foot in recent days, however, over the lack of testing for coronavirus and the protection equipment for healthcare staff.
+Ministers have been on the back foot in recent days, however, over the lack of testing for coronavirus and protective equipment for healthcare staff.

-"My instinct will be to be constructive but to ask the difficult questions," he told the Guardian podcast this week.
+"My instinct will be to be constructive but to ask the difficult questions," he told a Guardian podcast this week.